addon-stack/browser/docs/sidebar.md

 setSidebarBehavior(behavior?: chrome.sidePanel.PanelBehavior): Promise<void>
 ```

 Updates default panel behavior in Chrome (MV3).
-Logs a warning if unsupported.
+Logs a warning and resolves as a no-op if unsupported.
 [MV3]

 <a name="setSidebarPath"></a>